ViewMoreInfo.com

 The Resurgence of Cast Iron in Modern Cooking

 While non-stick pans and other advanced cookware have made their mark in the kitchen world, cast iron pans have seen a resurgence in popularity.
 They provide even heat distribution and can withstand incredibly high temperatures, making them ideal for searing, frying, baking, and even slow-cooking.
-This adaptability means a single cast iron skillet can be a multipurpose tool in the kitchen, taking you from stovetop to oven with ease.
+This adaptability means a single cast iron pan can be a multipurpose tool in the kitchen, taking you from stovetop to oven with ease.

 Health Benefits of Cooking with Cast Iron Pans